RainelDias88/Traffic-accidents-in-the-Federal-District-of-Brazil/README.md

 - 3 .csv files containing data on traffic accidents recorded by the Federal Highway Police from 2019 to 2020.
 - 11 exploratory notebook in the search for data.
 In him there are Markdown cells to assist in walking through the thought process for individual steps.
-- 1 .py files.
+- 1 .py file.
 It is necessary to obtain the final model used to predict the day that there will be more serious accidents.

 ## Results